lovebrew/lovebrew.github.io/building.md

 ### Variable & Function Names

 - Variable names should be in camelCase.
-- Class names and their functions should be CamelCase.
+- Class names and their functions should be PascalCase.
   - Examples: `JoystickModule` versus `Channel`.
 - Lua wrapper functions should be placed in a respective `Wrap_{type}` namespace.
-  - These functions will also be in CamelCase.
+  - These functions will also be in camelCase.

 ## Debugging Crashes